 How do private lenders detect straw buyer fraud?

-Straw buyer fraud surfaces through specific patterns: a borrower who appears uninformed about the transaction details, a third party who controls communications and decisions, and a mismatch between the borrower’s stated experience and the deal’s complexity.
+Straw buyer fraud shows up through specific transaction patterns: a borrower who cannot explain basic details of the deal, a third party who controls communications and decisions without being on the application, and a clear mismatch between the borrower’s stated experience and the complexity of the transaction.
 Cross-referencing the buyer’s and seller’s networks for prior relationships also exposes arranged transactions.

 Does professional loan servicing help prevent fraud?